What Is Active Discovery?

 - Port speed for each network interface

-Note that Instance Properties are available only with SCRIPT, SNMP, and WMI Active Discovery mechanisms, and on Collector versions 22.060 and higher.
+Note: Instance property collection is available only with SCRIPT, SNMP, and WMI Active Discovery mechanisms, and on Collector versions 22.060 and higher.